 We don’t always eat fancy, but we do always eat good and yummy.
 Tonight it’s just homemade sloppy joes (I used to use Manwich until I found a simple, delicious recipe that puts it to shame) with potato wedges roasted in the oven.
 In the summer, we’ll be eating zucchini and tomatoes in almost everything, as long as our plants thrive.
 Some days we just throw together a scramble (eggs, diced potatoes, sweet peppers, onions, maybe mushrooms) and call it dinner.
 Sometimes it’s lasagna – something that seems so fancy but is really very simple to put together.
 For all of it, though, the key for me is organization.
 I can’t make that lasagna if there’s no ricotta cheese in the fridge, and the scramble isn’t possible without eggs.

 If spreadsheets aren’t your thing, or you just aren’t that into meal planning, I can highly recommend finding a recipe site that lets you search by ingredients.
 (I know my favorite site, Allrecipes, has this feature, and I’m sure there are others out there too.)
 If you’re feeling like having a chicken dish with a few key ingredients, you just plug those in and you’ll get a bunch of recipes to choose from.
 Anything to make dinner time easier, right?

 By the way, I found the homemade sloppy joe recipe because I didn’t have Manwich on hand…so sometimes it works out well when an ingredient is missing!

-Posted on June 24, 2013, in Not Related to Hearing Loss and tagged Allrecipes, cooking, food, learning to cook, meal planning, menu planning, picky eater, recipe organizing, trying new foods.
+Posted on June 24, 2013, in Food & Cooking, Not Related to Hearing Loss and tagged Allrecipes, cooking, food, learning to cook, meal planning, menu planning, picky eater, recipe organizing, trying new foods.
 Bookmark the permalink.
 2 Comments.